joeyu/handy_shell_commands/android.md

   $ java -jar apktool.jar d foo.apk
   ```

-  It is recommanded to create a shell script along with the apktool.jar file in $PATH to simplify typing
+  It is recommanded to create a shell script `apktool` along with the apktool.jar file in $PATH to ease typing:

   ```
   #!/bin/sh